jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 That ensures that diagram code and text code are exchangeable and can be mutually used.

 < Merging should be a technique, not embedded in the language.
-When it’s about calling both procedures of the triangles, you have to shadow those procedures with a procedure that calls both. >
+When it’s about calling both procedures of the triangles, you might shadow those procedures with a procedure that calls both. >

 Data & Math